Unifying notions of pasting diagrams: Details on the freeness property

+does not satisfy \streetaxiom{4}.
+Indeed,~$a \tl c \tl b'$ and~$a \in \alpha^-$ and~$b' \in \alpha^+$. \streetaxiom{5} prevents more subtle problems, like the one exposed by the \ohg~\eqref{eq:ex-non-segment} (even though the latter does not satisfy~\streetaxiom{3} in the first place).
+It entails that the sources and targets of each generator are segments (as defined in \Cref{ssec:hypergraph}), which is a condition that we will motivate in~\Cref{ssec:gen-pc} when discussing \forestaxiom{3} of torsion-free complexes.

-\paragraph{A counter-example to the freeness property.} The main result claimed in~\cite{street1991parity} is that the globular set $\Cell(P)$ together with the source, target, identity and composition operations, has the structure of an $\omega$-category, which is freely generated by the atoms $\gen{x}$ for $x \in P$ (\cite[Theorem 4.2]{street1991parity}).
-But, this property does not hold as we illustrate with a counter-example.
+\paragraph{A counter-example to the freeness property} \parlabel{par:ce-pc} Given a parity complex~$P$, the main result claimed in~\cite{street1991parity} is that the globular set~$\Cell(P)$ together with the source, target, identity and composition operations, has the structure of an $\omega$\category, which is freely generated by the atoms~$\gen{u}$ for~$u \in P$ (\cite[Theorem 4.2]{street1991parity}).
+More precisely, using the terminology of~\Cref{ssec:freeness-def}, this result states that there is an \opol~$\Q$ and an $\omega$\functor~$F \co \freecat\Q \to \Cell(P)$ such that \begin{itemize} \item $\Q_k = P_k$ for~$k \in \N$, \item $F(u) = \gen{u}$ for~$u \in \Q$, \item $F$ is an isomorphism. \end{itemize} Since the cells of a free \ocat on a polygraph are equivalent classes of formal composites of generators (\cf \cite[Lemma~4.1]{metayer2008cofibrant}), this property intuitively says that the cells of parity complexes adequately represent pasting diagrams, \ie diagrams associated with a unique class of equivalent formal composites of generators.
+However, this property does not hold as we illustrate with a counter-example.
+Consider the \ohg~$P$ defined by the diagram given by